What to Know About COVID-19 and Georgia's Tourism Industry

 - Centers for Disease Control and Prevention: COVID-19 Information for Travel

 - COVID-19 hotline: The State of Georgia has a COVID-19 hotline: (844) 442-2681.
 If you believe that you are experiencing symptoms of COVID-19 or have been exposed to the novel coronavirus, please contact your primary care doctor or an urgent care clinic.
 Please do not show up unannounced at an emergency room or health care facility.

 Georgia's Confirmed Cases

 On March 12, Governor Kemp and the Georgia Department of Public Health (DPH) announced a daily status report page for confirmed COVID-19 cases in Georgia.

 Impact on Georgia's Travel Industry

-- The Explore Georgia team has created a dashboard to give an overview of the impact of COVID-19 on Georgia's tourism industry.
+The Explore Georgia team has created a dashboard to give an overview of the impact of COVID-19 on Georgia's tourism industry.
 In this dashboard, you will find the latest statistics for the state's tourism industry along with insights into visitor engagement with the Explore Georgia brand.
 Together, we can keep Georgia top of mind with visitors and prepare our state for a strong recovery.
-View the dashboard PDF.

 Travel Impact During COVID-19

 - Georgia's beaches are open, but visitors should follow CDC social distancing guidelines.
-Additionally, the Georgia Department of Natural Resources issued an order prohibiting the use of chairs, tents and umbrellas seaward of the ordinary high-water mark, through May 6.
 Full details on the order can be seen here.
-Ferry service to Cumberland Island has been suspended until further notice.
+Ferry service to Cumberland Island has resumed.

 - Federal restrictions on travel from China, Iran, the Schengen Area, the United Kingdom, and the Republic of Ireland to the United States are in effect until terminated by the President.
 Details and links to the official proclamations can be found on the State Department's website.